 This film has kind of a peculiar origin story in that it sprang from a 2019 short film posted to YouTube.
 Those who are curious can watch the roughly 10-minute short in its entirety below:

-In late July 2020, a book version of Mr. Malcolm's List will be released (you can pre-order it HERE).
-Both the book and the film are being written by Suzanne Allain.
+You can get the book version of Mr. Malcolm's List HERE.
+Both the book and the film were written by Suzanne Allain.

 Who's In Mr. Malcolm's List?

 In the short, Gemma Chan starred as main character Julia, while Freida Pinto played Selina.
 In the full-length film, Constance Wu will take over as Julia and Freida Pinto will stay on as Selina.

 Sam Heughan will play Henry, and Sope Dirisu will play Mr. Malcolm (as he did in the short film version).
 Oliver Jackson-Cohen is also confirmed for the cast.